 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Homeless There are some similarities in the City's goals and that of the Care Coalition of community-based organizations listed above We hope to Southern Indiana work collaboratively with these organizations to ensure the (HCSI effort to serve the City's constituents is comprehensive and fully utilizes all of the available community resources.
+Continuum of Care The Homeless Coalition of Southern Indiana There are some similarities in the City's goals and that of the community-based organizations listed above We hope to work collaboratively with these organizations to ensure the effort to serve the City's constituents is comprehensive and fully utilizes all of the available community resources.